 Are you preparing for a root canal treatment and want to know more about it?
 Well, you’ve come to the right place!
-Mulgrave Dental specialises in root canal treatments.
+Mulgrave Dental Group specialises in root canal treatments.
 We’ve unpacked how it works, and what the step-by-step process for treatment looks like.
-It’ll also provide tips on preparing for your procedure and taking care of your teeth afterward.
+We’ll also provide tips on preparing for your procedure and taking care of your teeth afterward.
 Read on to get all the information you need about root canal treatments.

-What Is A Root Canal Treatment?
+What is a Root Canal Treatment?

-It is a dental procedure used to renew an already affected tooth.
+A root canal treatment is a dental procedure used to renew an already affected tooth.
 The procedure involves doing away with the teeth's messy tissues.
 Once this is done, the tooth is filled with a material called gutta-percha, which helps to protect it from further damage.

 The root canal procedure is a treatment used to redeem a broken or infected tooth.
 The infection or damage can be caused by many things, including: